nikcleju/IT20162017/Lectures/04_ErrorControlCoding.md

 * Because $k < n$, we introduce **redundancy**
     * to transmit $k$ bits of information we actually send more bits ($n$)

-* Error control coding adds redundancy, while source coding aims to reduce redundancy
+* Error control coding adds redundancy, while source coding aims to reduce redundancy --> Contradiction?
     * but now redundancy is added in a controlled way, with a purpose

 * Source coding and error control coding in practice: do sequentially, independently